Methylthioninium chloride (Methylene blue) intravenous for adults

 Dose in adults

-• Seek advice from NPIC regarding repeat doses (which are normally given after 30 to 60 minutes)
+• Give further doses as advised by NPIC (which are normally given after 30 to 60 minutes)

 Renal impairment

-• Should be used with caution in patients with moderate to severe renal disease since there is limited data available and it is predominantly renally eliminated.
-Lower doses (less than 1mg/kg) may be needed
+• Should be used with caution in patients with moderate to severe renal disease since there is limited data available.
+Lower doses may be needed.
+Contact NPIC

 Monitoring